Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Some Notes on Slice Sampling Adapted in Our Context

 \section{Some Notes on Slice Sampling Adapted in Our Context}

-Fix any arbitrary $j\in\{1,\dots,k\}$.
-Under a baseline infinite mixture model, problems pertaining to the normalizing constants emerge when sampling $\xi_j\left(\bm{s}_{i,o}\right)$'s, as the support $\forall\;\xi_j\left(\bm{s}_{i,o}\right)$ is the countably infinite set $\mathbb{Z}^+$.
-This issue can be tackled by introducing latent variables $u_j\left(\bm{s}_{i,o}\right)$'s with uniform full conditional distributions and thus making the possible values each $\xi_j\left(\bm{s}_{i,o}\right)$ can take finite.
-However, when deciding the new maximum cluster number estimate $L_j$ in the Gibbs sampling step for $\xi_j(\bm{s}_{i,o})$'s, we may well need more $w_{jl_j}\left(\bm{s}_{i,o}\right)$'s for each $(i,o)$ to ensure the criterion in \Cref{LjNewFormula1} due to the slight differences calculating $w_{jl_j}\left(\bm{s}_{i,o}\right)$'s between a finite and an infinite mixture model.
+While it might be theoretically more adequate to assume independent infinite mixture models specified by \Cref{PSBP} $\forall\;(j,i,o)$ to impose a spatial structure permitting convenient clustering on $\Lambda_{mO\times k}$, we instead opt to introduce new parameters $L_j\in\mathbb{N}\backslash\{0\},j\in\{1,\dots,k\}$ and proceed with a finite mixture model with the unknown $L_j$'s as spatial cluster numbers primarily due to the following two reasons: \begin{enumerate} \item Since we do have a spatial cluster number upper bound $mO$, it would indeed be reasonable to introduce unknown cluster number parameters $L_j\in\mathbb{N}\backslash\{0\}$ for all latent factors $j=1,\dots,k$ and proceed with the corresponding finite mixture models. \item Fix any arbitrary $j\in\{1,\dots,k\}$.
+Under a baseline infinite mixture model, problems pertaining to the normalizing constants emerge when sampling $\xi_j^o\left(\bm{s}_{i}\right)$'s, as the support for any $\xi_j^o\left(\bm{s}_{i}\right)$ is the countably infinite set $\mathbb{Z}^+$.
+This issue can be tackled by introducing latent variables $u_j^o\left(\bm{s}_{i}\right)$'s with uniform full conditional distributions and thus making the possible values each $\xi_j^o\left(\bm{s}_{i}\right)$ can take finite.
+However, when deciding the new maximum cluster number estimate $L_j$ in the Gibbs sampling step for $\xi_j^o(\bm{s}_{i})$'s, we may well need more $w_{jl_j}^o\left(\bm{s}_{i}\right)$'s for each $(i,o)$ to ensure the criterion in \Cref{LjNewFormula1} due to the slight differences calculating $w_{jl_j}^o\left(\bm{s}_{i}\right)$'s between a finite and an infinite mixture model.
 We can thus end up with an $L_j$ larger than its counterpart in the previous MCMC iteration.
 Since $L_j$'s are not ensured non-increasing through the MCMC iterations under an infinite mixture model, we likely need to sample much more $\bm{\alpha}_{jl_j}$'s and $\theta_{jl_j}$'s, especially when the cluster number upper bound $mO$ is large.
-Computational and storage burdens can thus ensue.
+Computational and storage burdens can thus ensue. \end{enumerate}